-Worldwide stroke epidemiology is changing.
-Over the period from 1990 to 2013, a significant global increase in the absolute number of ischemic and hemorrhagic stroke events and deaths occurred (Feigin et al 2015).
-According to the Global Burden of Disease Study 2013, stroke is the second leading cause of death and the leading cause of long-term disability worldwide, as well as the fifth-ranked cause of death in the United States (Feigin et al 2015; Writing Group Members et al 2016).
-There are approximately 800,000 strokes per year in the United States, 23% of them recurrent.
-Moreover, nearly one fifth of ischemic strokes are preceded by a transient ischemic attack.
-Most recurrent strokes are of the same subtype as the index event, and 1-year stroke recurrence rates are higher for infarcts due to large artery disease than for other ischemic stroke subtypes (Writing Group Members et al 2016).
+There are approximately 800,000 strokes per year in the United States, 23% of which are recurrent.
+Moreover, nearly one sixth of ischemic strokes are preceded by a transient ischemic attack.
+Most recurrent strokes are of the same subtype as the index event, and 1-year stroke recurrence rates are higher for infarcts due to large artery disease than for other ischemic stroke subtypes (Benjamin et al 2019).
 Prevention of stroke and transient ischemic attack includes both conventional approaches to vascular risk factor management (blood pressure lowering, cholesterol reduction with statins, smoking cessation, and antiplatelet therapy) and more specific interventions, such as carotid revascularization or anticoagulation for atrial fibrillation.
 In this article, the authors discuss effective interventions for optimal secondary stroke prevention.

 Antithrombotic therapy for prevention of stroke.